-Expanded Teacher Guides—informational text strategies, citing evidence to support analyses and claims, practice with academic vocabulary, specific support for CCSS in each selection (including detailed CCSS correlations), and multiple assessment options.
+Expanded Teacher Guides—informational text strategies, citing evidence to support analyses and claims, practice with academic vocabulary, specific support for state standards in each selection (including detailed state standards correlations), and multiple assessment options.

 Great Books Discussion Guides for Teachers—specific questioning strategies developed by the Great Books Foundation supporting close text reading and discussion.
 Available for 16 titles.